-As a Catholic, liberal arts university in the Dominican tradition, Ohio Dominican University is guided in its educational mission by the Dominican motto: to contemplate truth and share with others the fruits of this contemplation.
-Ohio Dominican educates all individuals committed to intellectual, spiritual and professional growth, who develop into life-long learners, serving others in a global society.
-They, in turn, become ethical and effective leaders grounded in the pursuit of truth, justice and peace.
+As a Catholic liberal arts university in the Dominican tradition, Ohio Dominican University is guided in its educational mission by the Dominican motto: to contemplate truth and to share with others the fruits of this contemplation.
+Ohio Dominican educates all individuals committed to intellectual, spiritual and professional growth to become lifelong learners committed to serving others in a global society, as ethical and effective leaders grounded in the pursuit of truth, justice and peace.